All Episodes

 Some people are pointing to the person next to them.

-All right, so these are ideas, these ideas that are gonna change your life, but you gotta keep track of them, tell your friends about them.
+These are ideas that are going to change your life, but you've got to keep track of them, tell your friends about them.

-So, question number one, the cover teeth.
+So question number one, cover teeth.

 Question number two has to do with this.